 What can I expect during my gynecomastia surgery recovery?

 Male breast reduction requires minimal downtime, with most patients returning home on the same day as their procedure.
-Some swelling and bruising are to be expected, and any pain can be relieved with medication prescribed by your surgeon.
+Some swelling and bruising are to be expected, and any pain can be relieved with medication prescribed by your doctor.
 Overall, the recovery period is relatively easy, and most patients can return to work within two to three days.

 After surgery, you will need to wear a compression garment for three to six weeks to reduce swelling and improve skin retraction.
 We may also suggest that you visit the clinic for post-op lymphatic massages performed by our onsite physiotherapist or nurse.
 Typically, we recommend two to four treatments over a two week period.